adashrod/JShellShebang/README.md

 #### JShell Shebang is a bash script to facilitate specifying jshell (Java 9 REPL) in the shebang of shell scripts

-JShell is a Java [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) (Read-Eval-Print-Loop) that ships with the early access version of JDK 9.
+JShell is a Java [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) (Read-Eval-Print-Loop) that ships with JDK 9.
 Like other REPLs (e.g. node in NodeJS, irb in Ruby) it can be run interactively or given a script file and it will execute the code in the script.

 Unfortunately, both invoking ```${JAVA_HOME}/bin/jshell myScript.jsh``` and putting the path to the jshell binary in the shebang line of ```myScript.jsh``` and invoking ```./myScript.jsh``` have some drawbacks: